ellepereira/aoeo/aoeo2044/README.md

 * Once the download is finished then copy the contents of the `files` directory (in this zip) onto the `root` of your new Age of Empires Online directory (you know, where you just downloaded it to).
    * That means: xlive.dll should be on the same folder as Spartan.exe, game.cfg should be inside "startup" and the XML file inside of "data".

-**Start the game.**
+## Playing
+* You should start the game with `Spartan.exe`.
-Click editor from the main menu.
+* Click editor from the main menu.
 Make up your own playground and then click playtest on the editor.
 Please share some of your creations and have fun.

 **DO NOT RUN AOEONLINE.EXE OR OR LAUNCHER.EXE** there's nothing to update and my xlive.dll will allow you to start the game without the launcher.
+Running these may update you to the latest version of the game and you'll have to do the setup all over again.

 ## LICENSE
 "If it breaks your computer I don't care license".
 You can't sue me because this is a warning that it may break your computer.
 Run at your own risk etc etc.